 Megan

 WCPCA supports World AIDS Day activities annually.
-This year we contributed $250 to special programming for clients and education and advocacy for the community at the downtown The Farmers Market Pavilion in Eugene on Dec 1.
+This year we contributed $250 to special programming for clients and education and advocacy for the community at the downtown Farmers Market Pavilion in Eugene on Dec 1.

-The project seeks to increase learners' access to information through technology at a local school in Lesotho through the establishment of a library equipped with tablets.
-Like many villages across the country, access to books and libraries is limited.
 Based on the community's expressed desire to improve school performance, this project will renovate a room into a small library space for children to access books and learning resources through technology.
 The space will also serve as a resource for teachers to incorporate technology and alternative teaching methodologies into their lessons.
 (Awarded July 2025.)

 This is Nathaniel Blair, the PCV whose community you helped get a referral vehicle!
 It feels like just yesterday I was stopping by the meeting at UO getting ready to leave!
 I wanted to reach out with some photos and videos and with the biggest thank you ever for the donation.
 Your generosity is so appreciated.